-Low-quality carbs (sugar, white-bread, and other high-glycemic foods) — just like cocaine — give you a rush.
+Low-quality carbs (sugar, white bread, and other high-glycemic foods)—just like cocaine—give you a rush.
 And just like drugs, carbs can lead to cravings in your brain and intrusive thoughts when you go too long without a fix.
+Carb addiction is real people.
 But unlike cocaine, carbs don’t just rewire your neurological system.
 They can actually re-program and damage your metabolism.
 When you get hungry again you won’t crave anything but more of the same food that started you down the path to dependency.
 Think of this stuff as more than a drug—it’s like a metabolic parasite, taking over your body and feeding itself.

-I’ve talked about how these low-quality (“dirty”) carbs will make you fat, before.
-But what I didn’t talk about was the addiction that comes with them.
-This is both a mental and a physical addiction, and your brain AND your body will both react poorly when you remove this low-quality energy source from your diet.
+I’ve talked about how these low-quality (dirty) carbs will make you fat before.
+But what I didn’t talk about was the carb addiction that comes with them.
+This is both a mental and a physical addiction, and your brain and body will both react poorly when you remove this low-quality energy source from your diet.

 As mentioned above, the neurological response is very similar to the withdrawals that a cocaine addict experiences as they try to come clean.
 You crave the next hit.
-You think about it.
-You need it.
-You see a candy bar, or a cinnamon roll and it’s all you can do to contain yourself.
+Until you get it, you think about it; you need it.
+You see a candy bar or a cinnamon roll and you can hardly contain yourself.

-The physical response is even worse, and it even has a nickname — the “low carb flu”.
-There’s a lot of science behind WHY it happens (which you can read about here, if you want) — but the net of it is that if you remove these low-quality carbs from your diet, you’re going to feel like complete crap for a few days, to a few weeks.
+The physical response is worse, it even has a nickname—the low carb flu.
+There’s a lot of science behind why it happens (which you can read about here if you want)—but the net of it is that if you remove these low-quality carbs from your diet, you’re going to feel like complete crap for a few days to a few weeks.
 Here are some of the symptoms: